eclub-sense/iot-cloud/README.md

 Simple TODO list REST API Example
 =================================

-This repository contains implementation of simple API for TODO list app.
+This repository contains an implementation of TODO list app HTTP API.

 Intended to be used as an example in VIA course (https://sites.google.com/a/via.felk.cvut.cz/via/).